Skip to main content

 FNA of Lateral Neck Lesions – A Case-Based Approach - Darcy A. Kerr, MD

-Approach to Liver Cytopathology and Small Biopsies - M. Lisa Zhang MD
+Approach to Liver Cytopathology and Small Biopsies - M. Lisa Zhang, MD

-The FNA of Solid Lesions of the Pancreas - Monica T. Garcia-Buitrago, MD, FCAP
+FNA Cytology of Solid Pancreatic Lesions - Monica T. Garcia-Buitrago, MD, FCAP

 Instructive Pancreas FNA Cases - Christopher J. VandenBussche, MD, PhD